Hotel Manhattan

 Hotel Manhattan (also known as Manhattan Hotel) was a "railroad hotel" on the northwest corner of Madison Avenue and 42nd Street in Manhattan, New York City, New York.

 History

 Built in 1895–1896, it was to an 1893 design by Henry Janeway Hardenbergh.
 Standing at 250 feet, it at one time held the record as "tallest hotel structure in the world".
-Architectural features included three levels of dormers and a chateuesque roof.
+Architectural features included three levels of dormers and a chateauesque roof.
 It was razed in 1961 to make way for an office tower.
 Built by Marc Eidlitz & Son, there were 16.5 stories, with 14 stories above the street level.
 The electrical contractor was C. L. Eidlitz.
 The fixtures, to a design by Hardenbergh, were manufactured by the Archer Pancoast Company.
 The hotel was opened under the proprietorship of Hawk & Wetherbee.